SirPlease/ZoneMod/README.md

  * TickRateFixes now also fixes Slow Doors and Pistol Scripts, useful for use with other configs.
 	 * Make sure you're not loading l4dpistoldelay if you're using this Plugin.
 	 * Make sure you don't have any adjustments to prop_rotating and prop_rotating_checkpoint speeds in your cfg/stripper folder.
- * JustFixes.smx will be "full" of game fixes, might be useful to load it everywhere~

 - - - -
 ### Bug / Exploit Fixes ###